 Doubling down and splitting

 Blackjack is a game that is played by many people all over the world.
-It’s easy to learn, and most of us have had some experience with it in our lifetimes.
+It’s easy to learn, and most of us have had some experience with it in our lifetimes (tip: play with a live dealer online to get the ultimate experience).
 One thing that may not be as well known about this popular card game is how to double down.

 If you have a promising hand and the dealer looks weak, you can double down rather than just take another card.
 This means you double your initial wager and take another card – the idea being you now have twice as much to win.